Stuck for gift ideas? Here are some low-waste gifts ideas for foodies. Options for all budgets and tastes.

 A serving platter is useful when entertaining and serving everyday meals.
-Here’s a flattened recycled stubby bottle platter that’s a little bit quirky.
+Here’s a flattened recycled wine bottle platter that’s a little bit quirky.

 Avoid takeaway containers by taking your own food flask!

 If you know someone who loves food and loves books, then you can’t go wrong with books about food.
 It’s certainly my all-time favourite gift.
 Here are a selection of foodie books:

 - Milkwood: Real Skills for Down to Earth Living